RSTamim/RESTApi/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create Rest Api documentation](https://developers.planet.com/docs/planetschool/rest-apis/).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn API, check out the [API documentation](https://developers.planet.com/docs/apis/).

 ### Code Splitting